 If you’re not already familiar with how WP Engine performs WordPress updates, here’s a brief rundown: our system will send out two notices before the process starts; one notice will be sent seven days prior to your scheduled update, and the second will be sent four hours before the update begins.

-When you set your install(s) into deferred upgrade mode, we will not upgrade your install(s) in our first round of WordPress core upgrades.
+When you set your environment(s) into update deferral mode, we will not upgrade your environment(s) in our first round of WordPress core upgrades.
 This gives you 60 extra days to test your site(s) against the new version of WordPress.
-You will get a 7 days notice before we attempt to upgrade your deferred install(s).
+You will get a 7 days notice before we attempt to upgrade your deferred environment(s).